 Sung and I have two beautiful girls: Michelle just graduated from the University of Illinois at Urbana-Champaign with a degree in advertising.
 Heidi will be a junior at the University of Illinois at Urbana-Champaign studying nursing/psychology and loves playing the violin.

-With the grace of God, I have served the very diverse United Methodist Churches of Northern Illinois Conference; Riley (1995-1996), Burlington (1996-2002), Dixon: Grace (2002-2008), Harvard (2008-2011), Hebron (2011-2014), First: West Dundee (2014-2016) and since 2016 I have been serving Durand UMC.
+With the grace of God, I have served the very diverse United Methodist Churches of Northern Illinois Conference; Riley (as a student pastor), Burlington (1996-2002), Dixon: Grace (2002-2008), Harvard (2008-2011), Hebron (2011-2014), First: West Dundee (2014-2016) and Durand UMC (2016-2018).
 I was ordained as a Deacon in 1996 and as an Elder in 1999.

 I graduated from Methodist University in Seoul, South Korea, receiving a Bachelor of Theology in Teaching the Bible.
 I graduated from Garrett-Evangelical Theological Seminary in Evanston IL where I received a Master of Divinity degree.
 The following year I received a Master of Theological Studies, also from Garrett-Evangelical Theological Seminary.
 My major was Pastoral Care and Counseling.

 Since my teenage years, serving the Lord has been my great joy and happiness.
 Prayer has been a strong tool for my faith and ministry; serving others has brought me a lot of joy and my life to be so much more full and colorful.